 The Smart Hack That Saves Time and Money

-The grocery hack works through a simple ChatGPT prompt that turns meal planning into a guided budgeting tool.
-Instead of spending hours comparing prices or writing grocery lists, retirees can let the AI generate everything in seconds.
+The approach is built around a simple prompt that turns the AI into a personalized meal-planning tool.
+Rather than spending afternoons comparing prices or sketching out lists, users can get everything mapped out in seconds.

 The trick is easy to remember.
 Type a request such as: